reeshogue/Experiments/README.md

 # Experiments
-Just a place for weird random experiments and challenges in various languagws.
+Just a place for weird random experiments and challenges in various languages.